-Learning: The shooting of nice bokeh photos with sunflowers and approaching bees is more laborious than expected
+Learning: The shooting of nice bokeh photos with sunflowers and approaching bees makes more effort than expected

 You have to make several things happen at the same time:

 - You have to find a larger field of sunflowers with many sunflowers standing together.

 - You need good weather and it must be pre-noon sunshine, otherwise the light will come from the side or back onto the sunflowers.
 As soon as there is any cloud between the sun and the sunflowers you can stop shooting.

 - The sunflowers has to be larger in size at the right blooming phase to attract many bees.

 - The right prime lens with a good sharpness and a pleasing bokeh.
 Except the classic Nikkor Ai-S 105mm f2.5 Xenotar type lens, all other classic lenses used in this review are good lenses for such photos.

 - A lens aperture of f4 or f5.6: Apertures below f4 are problematic because of a too swallow depth of field to get a bee and a sunflower in focus at the same time.
 Apertures above f5.6 will ruin your bokeh.

 - A camera with a fast shooting frequency of about ten frames per second is optimal, otherwise you will miss many good bee shots.

 - It is a challenge to get a good photo composition with a nice bee approaching a sunflower foreground and sunflowers background which will provide a pleasing bokeh.

 - Stamina and enough patience to wait for the right moments of bees approaching the sunflower in focus.